Eileen Gray (cyclist): Awards and celebrations

-Gray was appointed a Officer of the Order of the British Empire (OBE) in the 1978 Birthday Honours for service to the British Cycling Federation, and promoted to Commander of the Order of the British Empire (CBE) in the 1997 Birthday Honours for services to sport.
+Gray was appointed an Officer of the Order of the British Empire (OBE) in the 1978 Birthday Honours for service to the British Cycling Federation, and promoted to Commander of the Order of the British Empire (CBE) in the 1997 Birthday Honours for services to sport.

 In 1991, aged 71, she was given a page in the Golden Book of Cycling, where she was described as a champion of women's racing and an administrator of vision and authority.

 In 2010 Gray became one of the initial inductees into the British Cycling Hall of Fame, cited as "founding the Women's Cycle Racing Association of which she became BCF President" and as key to women's racing becoming part of the Olympics from 1984.